The close: TSX adds to record highs as Valeant, energy climb

-Canada's main stock index added to its record highs on Tuesday, boosted by a jump in the shares of Valeant Pharmaceuticals International Inc after the company's quarterly profit beat estimates, while energy shares also climbed.
+Canada's main stock index added to its record highs on Tuesday, boosted by a jump in the shares of Valeant Pharmaceuticals International Inc after the company's earnings beat estimates, while some energy shares also climbed.

 Valeant soared 17.2 per cent to $18.09 after it reported a forecast-beating quarterly profit on the strength of its Bausch and Lomb eye-care business.
-Healthcare stocks leaped 3.8 per cent.
+Healthcare stocks leaped nearly 4 per cent.

-Suncor Energy, which advanced 1.6 per cent to $46.08, gave the index one of its biggest lifts.

-Still, energy stocks as a whole retreated 0.3 per cent after Monday's 2.5-per cent rally.
-The move was in tandem with crude oil prices that dipped following the previous session's 3 percent surge.
+The most influential movers on the index also included some oil stocks, with Suncor Energy advancing 1.6 per cent to $46.08 and TransCanada Corp gaining 1.4 per cent to $62.60.

+Still, the overall energy index dipped 0.1 per cent as oil prices settled lower after rising to the highest since July 2015 the previous day.

-Industrials rose 0.1 per cent, with Finning International Inc advancing 1.4 per cent to $31.96 after it reported third quarter results that surpassed expectations.
+Industrials rose 0.2 per cent, with Finning International Inc advancing 1.4 per cent to $31.96 after it reported third-quarter results that surpassed expectations.

-Mining and other resource companies, which form the materials group, gave back some of Monday's sharp gains, finishing up 0.1 per cent.
-A stronger U.S. dollar put some pressure on metal prices, including nickel and gold, and weighed on the sector.

 Tahoe Resources Inc tumbled 7.8 per cent to $5.67 after the company reported a quarterly loss, with some investors remaining concerned about the uncertainty around its growth plans and its Escobal mine.